Rishi Sunak to be next prime minister of United Kingdom

 Sunak was announced as the leader of the Conservative Party after his rival Penny Mordaunt dropped out of the race.

-Rishi Sunak was assured of taking over the next prime minister of the United Kingdom as her rival Penny Mordaunt announced her withdrawal from the race minutes before nominations closed on Monday evening.
+Rishi Sunak was assured of taking over as the next prime minister of the United Kingdom as his rival Penny Mordaunt announced her withdrawal from the race minutes before nominations closed on Monday evening Indian time.

 Soon after, Sunak was announced as the leader of the Conservative Party, reported BBC.
-Sunak will be first British Asian to become the prime minister of United Kingdom and the second person to be appointed to the post in less than two months.
+Sunak will be the first British Asian to become the prime minister of the United Kingdom and the second person to be appointed to the post in less than two months.

-Sunak, born to Indian immigrants, garnered the support of 193 MPs, while her Conservative Party rival Penny Mordaunt got the backing of only 26 MPs before she announced her withdrawal, according to the BBC.
+Sunak, born to Indian immigrants, garnered the support of 193 MPs, while his Conservative Party rival Penny Mordaunt got the backing of only 26 MPs before she announced her withdrawal, according to the BBC.

-Each candidate required support from at least 100 MPs to remain in the contest.
+Each candidate required the support of at least 100 MPs to remain in the contest.

 “These are unprecedented times,” Mordaunt said in a statement.
 “Despite the compressed timetable for the leadership contest it is clear that colleagues feel we need certainty today.
 They have taken this decision in good faith for the good of the country...Rishi has my full support.”